 A proportionate approach may be taken to obtaining a patient’s consent.
 Written consent is not always necessary, although it is essential to document the key elements of what was discussed during the consent process in the patient’s notes.
 Further, non-verbal consent may be relied on for non-invasive interventions such as examinations where an appropriate explanation is given, and the practitioner is sensitive to the patient’s wishes and reactions during the activity.

-Where an intervention is more complex or involves significant risks (including potentially significant consequences for the patient’s employment, or social or personal life), such as a surgical procedure, written consent should be obtained and is important as evidence of the content and quality of the consent process.
-Written consent is also a pre-requisite for certain treatments, such as fertility treatment.
-It is important to remember that consent is not simply about the signing of a form; rather, it is about an appropriate dialogue to help the patient understand that they have choice, based on provision of the appropriate information that might influence patient choice where a variety of options exist with the aim of reaching a shared understanding of what the patient might expect from an intervention and what the risks/benefits are of the various options.
+Consent forms can be used as a means of documenting the consent process.
+Written consent is a pre-requisite for certain treatments, such as fertility treatment.
+It is important to remember that a consent form does not replace the need for an appropriate dialogue to help the patient understand that they have choice, based on provision of the appropriate information that might influence patient choice where a variety of options exist with the aim of reaching a shared understanding of what the patient might expect from an intervention and what the risks/benefits are of the various options.

 Adult patients are presumed to have capacity, and can only be regarded as lacking capacity to make a decision if it is clear that, having been given all appropriate help and support, they cannot understand, retain, use or weigh up the information needed to make that decision or communicate their wishes.
 It must not be assumed that because someone has a disability or medical condition (including mental illness) that they lack capacity to make a particular choice.